mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 (Unity, PhysX, what technique is best to network the physics simulation?)

 # What about deterministic lockstep?

 Deterministic lockstep is a technique where simulations are kept in sync by sending across just the inputs.
 It's attractive because the amount of bandwidth used is independent of the number of objects in the world.

 Most people know this technique from old school real-time strategy games like Command and Conquer, Age of Empires and StarCraft.
 It's a smart way to network these games because sending across the state for thousands of units is impractical.

 Deterministic lockstep is also used in the networking of low player count fighting games like Street Fighter, and physics-based platformers like Little Big Planet.
 These games have even implemented latency hiding techniques so the local player doesn't feel lag on their own actions, by predicting ahead a copy of the simulation with the local player's inputs.
+If you'd like to know more about how this works,

 What all these games have in common is that they're built on top of an engine that is _deterministic_.

 Deterministic in this context means exactly the same result given the same inputs.
 Not near enough.
 Exact.
 Exact down to the bit-level so you could checksum the state at the end of each frame on all machines and it would be the same.
-In fact, this is a what is usually done in these sort of games, whenever a desync occurs, like a butterfly flapping its wings the game gets further and further out of sync, so the games detect this via checksum and disconnect any player who desyncs.
-Of course, it is the game programmers job to make sure that a desync never happens, and this is

-Obtaining determinism is hard, floating point etc. But ...
-PhysX...
+In fact, deterministic lockstep games do this checksum all the time and disconnect any player who desyncs.

+So deterministic lockstep is an elegant technique but it has its limitations.
+The first is that the game must be deterministic, the second is that it's best used for small player counts like 2-4 players, perhaps 8 at most, and third, if latency hiding is required it needs to make a full deep copy of the simulation and step that forward with local inputs, and this can be very CPU intensive.

+So will deterministic lockstep work for the our demo?
+Unfortunately no. The physics engine in Unity is PhysX and that engine is not guaranteed to be deterministic.
+Short of replacing PhysX in Unity with our own physics engine that is perfectly